 With a subscription to This Week in History, each day’s resources are an adventure in math, science, language skills, geography, current events, the arts and so on – all tied to events in history.

-Of all the things you’ll spend $15 on each month, This Week in History is not only a great value, but a time saver and a worry eliminator.
+This Week in History is not only a great value, but a time saver and a worry eliminator.
 This Week in History:

 - relieves fear, stress and burnout